bvarner/varnerized_ant_cpcbm/README.md

 Things I did not 'skimp' on:
 * MakerBeam!
 I bought the starter kit, and the tee nuts.
 I _did_ investigate printing the tee nuts and had workable facimilies printed with a 0.4mm nozzle but was not confident about the long-term use of the plastic tee-nuts.
 * Linear rails.
 Experience from building 3d printers told me this was worth it.

+## Varnerizations
+1. 8MM Linear Rods & LM8UU linear bearings.
+Sacrificed 4mm of Y axis travel.
+2.5 to the front of the bridge (spacing for LM8UU's for the head) and 1.5 to the back of the bridge.
+This also added 1mm to the height to the left-right bridge and center bridge.
+2. Bridge Core is now One Piece.
+3. Use of sub-mini microswitches for limit-switches.
+No need to purchase specific orientation limit switch modules, especially when the connections to the grbl board aren't making use of a pull resistors.
+4. Use standard M3x30 screws + captive nuts to assemble the bridge and belt holder.

 ## Original ANT Project resources
 * Bitbucket: [CPCBM](https://bitbucket.org/compactpcbmaker/cpcbm/src/master/)